MustafaAnasKH99/CRUD-Application-and-A-GraphQL-API/README.md

   - go to localhost:3000 (_if the browser does not run the local host automatically_)

 ### feel free to track the completion process of this project in the issues section

+(if you want to see the project live, navigate to https://jolly-swirles-f29573.netlify.com/)